ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rte/control_panel/index.rst

 Default Toolset
 ===============

-Determines which Toolset will be shown for any member that has not created their own Toolset using the :ref:`my-account-rte-prefs` page under :doc:`/cp/my_account/index`.
+Determines which Toolset will be shown for any member that has not specifically chosen one in :ref:`my-account-rte-prefs`.

 .. note:: If using the :doc:`/cp/sites/index`, this preference is per-site.